 Perhaps the best way to experience the central historical is just to explore it on foot, strolling around the beautiful ancient squares, visiting palaces, museums, and fountains as you come across them, and stopping for a coffee in one of the scores of little restaurants and cafes around the area.

 The Piazza Navona is a particularly attractive square that contains the stunning church Sant’Agnese in Agone, Fontana del Moro, Fountain of Neptune, Fountain of the Four River, Pamphilj Palace, and Museum of Rome (Palazzo Braschi).
-The square was built on the site of ancient Domitian Stadium in order of the emperor in 86 AD.
-It was Baroque masterpieces of Bernini and Borromini.
-There is a christmas market here around christmas.

 Nearby, the Jewish Ghetto is where you can enjoy the best of Italian and kosher food.
 The Ghetto was home to a very important Jewish community, built in 1555 in the Rione Sant’Angelo.
 You can find Teatro Marcello, Great Synagogue, Jewish Museum of Rome, La Bocca della Verità, and Turtle Fountain.

 There are some fantastic places to eat here, including fabulous pizzerias, delicious gelaterias with incredible gelato ice cream, and some splendid little tavernas and wine bars.
-For the best coffee, head to the famous Sant’Eustachio, and Punto Gelato is next to it if you want good ice cream.
+For the best coffee, head to the famous Sant’Eustachio, and Punto Gelato is next to it if you want good scoop of ice cream.

 All tourist attractions are located within walking distance apart, you can easily explore on foot saving money on taxi and public transport.
-In addition, Rome hictoric center also offers wide range of accommodation options ranging from luxury 5 star hotels to budget backpacker guest houses.
+Additionally, this area is well-connected to public transportation and the Roma Termini, making it a great base to explore Rome without a car.

 luxury ($$$): The Pantheon Iconic Rome Hotel, Autograph Collection This 5-star hotel is located few steps from Pantheon and Piazza Navona.
 You can enjoy a meal at on-site Michelin- starred restaurant and drink at The Divinity Terrace Lounge Bar with views of Rome’s rooftops.

-The areas around Spanish Steps and Piazza di Spagna are wealthy and attractive parts of Rome.
+Piazza Di Spagna, or Spanish Square in English, is one of Rome’s most visited and famous squares.
+The area is a wealthy and attractive part of Rome.
 They are delightful places to stay if you want luxury hotel, designer shopping, and fine dining restaurants.

 Piazza di Spagna is so famous for many reasons.
-First, the square is home to the Spanish Steps, which is a grand and sweeping staircase that you will recognize from any number of movies.
+First, the square is home to the Spanish Steps, a grand and sweeping staircase that you will recognize from any number of movies.
 These baroque-style public stairs were built in the 18th-century to connect Piazza di Spagna to the Trinità dei Monti church.

 Additionally, Piazza di Spagna is home to some stunning statues and sculptures.
 There is an authentic Egyptian ancient Obelisk and a spectacular fountain, Fontana della Barcaccia, sculpted by Gian Lorenzo Bernini.